njordhov/govalert/README.md

 ## License

-Copyright © 2013
+Copyright © 2013-2014

-Made possible through a generous grant from the Knight Foundation.
+Made possible by a generous grant from the Knight Foundation.
 Distributed under the Eclipse Public License, the same as Clojure.